OpenL2D/PurismCore_Old/README.md

 # Purism Core

-TODO: FOSS reimplementation of Cubism Core, with more security
+OpenL2D Purism Core is a FOSS reimplementation of Live2D's Cubism Core in D.
+We offer a better, more ergonomic API alongside compatibility with the legacy Cubism Core API.

+**We make extensive use of the `@safe` attribute to guarantee memory safety.
+While Purism Core may occasionally crash, no crash should be the result of an exploitable bug.**

 ## License